Iran state media calls promotion of Mohammed bin Salman a 'soft coup'

-BEIRUT Iranian state media on Wednesday called the appointment of Mohammed Bin Salman to the position of crown prince and successor to Saudi Arabia's King Salman as a "soft coup".
+BEIRUT (Reuters) - Iranian state media on Wednesday called the appointment of Mohammed Bin Salman to the position of crown prince and successor to Saudi Arabia's King Salman as a "soft coup".

 "Soft coup in Saudi Arabia/Son becomes the succesor of the father," read the headline on the Iranian state TV website.